chaosprint/QuaverSeries/README.md

 ## Enter a room

 To get started, you need to enter a ```room```.
-Typing a name you like, e.g. ```on-the-run```, on the top right corner of the index page.
-If the room is empty, then you can creat a password to edit.
-Then, you can start editing.
+Type a name you like on the top right corner of the index page.
+If the room is empty, you can create a password to start editing.

 The next time when you come to the same room, you need to remember your password to edit it.